 Kendall Square Initiative

-Since 2010, MIT has been working with the broader community to advance a proposal to bring new vibrancy and diversity to Kendall Square — the most innovative square mile on the planet.
-This comprehensive five-year process, involving the MIT and Cambridge communities and benefitting from several critical studies, has served to shape the Kendall Square Initiative.
-As a result, MIT is now poised to deliver a dynamic blend of uses in this area, including housing, lab and research space, retail, innovation space, open space, and a dedicated facility for the MIT Museum.
+In 2010, MIT began working with the broader community to advance a proposal to bring new vibrancy and diversity to Kendall Square — the most innovative square mile on the planet.
+This comprehensive five-year process, involving the MIT and Cambridge communities and benefiting from several critical studies, served to shape the Kendall Square Initiative.
+As a result, MIT is delivering a dynamic blend of uses in this area, including housing, lab and research space, retail, innovation space, open space, and a dedicated facility for the MIT Museum.

-The Institute’s process will turn a collaborative vision into a reality.
-By transforming five MIT-owned parking lots into a mix of lively uses, the Institute will contribute significantly to enhancing the life and character of the local community and will advance the pace of life-changing science by attracting innovative companies and strengthening vital collaborations within the Kendall Square ecosystem.
+The Institute’s process is turning a collaborative vision into a reality.
+By transforming five MIT-owned parking lots into a mix of lively uses, the Institute is contributing significantly to enhancing the life and character of the local community and advancing the pace of life-changing science by attracting innovative companies and strengthening vital collaborations within the Kendall Square ecosystem.

 We invite you to explore the details of the Kendall Square Initiative, including: